edwinchoate/edwinchoate.github.io/_case_studies/prepcheck.md

 ## My Role

 For this project, **I mostly acted as a UI designer**.
-I didn't do much in the way of user research or UX architecture here, partially due to the assignment and partially due to the time frame (1 sprint).
+I was the sole designer on the project.
+I didn't do much in the way of user research or UX design here, partially due to the assignment and partially due to the time frame (one sprint).

 ## Conclusion